-Project-based learning (PBL) is a powerful teaching method that has copious benefits for students, ranging from project management to self-confidence.
+Project-based learning (PBL) is a powerful teaching method that has extensive benefits for students, ranging from critical thinking to project management to self-confidence.
 According to research conducted by The Autodesk Foundation, studies have shown that project-based learning is linked to significant improvements in student test scores, attendance and classroom engagement.
 It also gives teachers the opportunity to build stronger relationships with their students by acting as their hands-on learning facilitator.
 In essence, PBL is an instructional method where students collaborate with others and “learn by doing.”
 The same skills learned through PBL are also many of the skills sought by employers.

 Check out 10 benefits of project-based learning and how it can better prepare our kids with life skills that set them up for future success.